Mentoring At Work - The Path To Productivity

 A workplace mentor can be both a direct manager, a personnel manager, or specifically assigned expert in the field.
 Therefore there are plenty of responsibilities for mentors in the workplace depending on the situation.
 Usually the mentor advises the new employee on a daily basis, thus the employee is provided with both professional and human support during the adaptation process.

 Most importantly mentor provides an opportunity for the new employee to acquire the necessary knowledge and shared knowledge can lead to better work results and benefit the business productivity.
 During the mentoring process the mentor embodies and introduces the essence, values and the company itself, its history and other relevant facts.
-Some of the tasks of a mentor consist of introductory training, knowledge sharing and testing, managing joint work and non-work events, monitoring of the mentorship process, as well as project management, team management etc.
+Some of the tasks of a mentor consist of introductory training, knowledge sharing and testing, managing joint work and non-work events, monitoring of the mentorship process, as well as project management, team management, and even creating training videos to facilitate effective learning.

 Get your Mentoring at work PDF now!